bmwcarit/joynr/wiki/jee.md

 Inject `JoynrJeeMessageMetaInfo` to your EJB in order to retrieve the context (including custom headers) for a received message.

+CustomHeaders can be provided on the consumer side via the `MessagingQos` when building a proxy or as optional `MessagingQos` parameter when executing a method call.

+Additional CustomHeaders can be added and existing CustomHeaders can be modified by the MQTT broker if the broker is part of the communication process.
+In that case, the value set by the MQTT broker takes precedence over a value set by `MessagingQos` on the consumer side as mentioned above.

 The context can be accessed by calling `JoynrJeeMessageMetaInfo.getMessageContext()`:

 ```java